Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > Example:
 > ```kotlin
-> // A parameterized type with an invariant type parameter
+> // A type constructor with an invariant type parameter
 > interface Inv<A>
 >
 > fun test() {